VCCT-PROG3A-2025-G2/agriEnergyConnect_st10255631_MVC-/README.md

 ## Building and Running the Prototype
 * click the run button or you can use the terminal a type into the terminal dotnet build dotnet run --project AgriEnergyConnect_st10255631_MVC * would need to replace with actual path

-## User Roles and Credentials

-The system supports two distinct user roles.
-Sample user accounts should have been created by the database setup script.

-*   **Farmer:**
-    *   Can add products to their profile.
-    *   Can view their own product listings.

-*   **Employee:**
-    *   Can add new farmer profiles to the system.
-    *   Can view all products from any specific farmer.
-    *   Can filter product searches (e.g., by date range, product type).

 Sample account go as follows:

 ### Employee Account